 Table ES-1 (cont.)
-IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCE ES (cont.) - following levels of survey may be required: Habitat Assessment.
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES (cont.)
+0 following levels of survey may be required: Habitat Assessment.
 A habitat assessment shall be conducted to determine whether suitable habitat is present.
 This type of assessment can be conducted at any time of year and is used to assess and characterize habitat conditions and determine whether return surveys are necessary.
 If no suitable habitat is present, no additional surveys shall be required.
 Species Focused Surveys.
 Species focused surveys (or target species surveys) shall be conducted if suitable habitat is present for special status plants.
 The surveys shall focus on special status plants that could grow in the region, and would be conducted during a period when the target species are evident and identifiable.
-Floristic Protocol-Level Surveys.
+Floristic Protocol Level Surveys.
 Floristic surveys that follow the CNPS Botanical Survey Guidelines shall be conducted in areas that are relatively undisturbed and/or have a moderate to high potential to support special status plants.
-The CNPS Botanical Survey Guidelines require that all species be identified to the level necessary to determine whether they qualify as special status plants, or are plant species with unusual or significant range extensions.
+The CNPS Botanical Survey Guidelines special status plants that could occur in the area are evident and identifiable.
+To account for different special status plant, or are plant species with unusual or significant range extensions.
 The guidelines also require that field surveys be conducted when special status plants that could occur in the area are evident and identifiable.
-To account for different special status plant identification periods, one or more series of field surveys may be required in spring and summer months.
+To account for different special status plant identified on periods, one or more series of field surveys may be required in spring and summer months.
 Map Special Status Plants.
-Special status plant populations identified during the field surveys shall be mapped and documented as part of the CEQA process, as applicable.
-Project development plans shall consider avoidance to the extent practicable.
-If avoidance is not practicable while otherwise obtaining the projects objectives, then other suitable measures and mitigation shall be implemented in coordination with the appropriate regulatory agency (i.e., USFWS, CDFW, BLM).
-If special status plants are identified in the project area and complete avoidance of direct and indirect impacts is not feasible as determined by the County, the following measures shall be implemented to avoid and minimize impacts on special status plants: The project shall be redesigned or modified to avoid direct and indirect impacts on special status plants, if feasible. ■ If feasible, when special status plants are found on a site, the project shall be
+Special status plant populations identified be.
+Field surveys and documented as part of the CEQA process, as applicable.
+Project development plans shall consider avoidance to ne extent practicable.
+If avoidance is not practicable while otherwise obtaining the project sobjectives, then other suitable measures and mitigation shall be implemented in coordination with the appropriate regulatory agency (i.e., USFWS, CDFW, BLM).
+If special status plan